 How many Board members (in total - elected and appointed) do you have on your IDB?
-7 Seats available to appointed members under the Land Drainage Act 1991.
-1 Number of elected members on the board at year end.
-3 Number of appointed members on the board at year end.
-3 Mean average number of elected members in attendance at each board meeting over the last financial year.
+10 Seats available to appointed members under the Land Drainage Act 1991.
+4 Number of elected members on the board at year end.
+4 Number of appointed members on the board at year end.
+6 Mean average number of elected members in attendance at each board meeting over the last financial year.
 6 Mean average number of appointed members in attendance at each board meeting over the last financial year.
-6 Have you held elections within the last three years?Yes x No N/A Did elections comply with the requirements specified by the Secretary of State under Regulation 28 of the Land Drainage (Election of Drainage Boards) Regulations 1938?Yes x No N/A Complaints procedure Is the procedure for a member of the public to make a complaint about the IDB accessible fr of its website?Y om the front page

-Number of complaints received in the financial year?
+6 Did elections comply with the requirements specified by the Secretary of State under Regula No x N/A Number of complaints received in the financial year?
 0 Number of complaints outstanding in the financial year?
 0 Number of complaints referred to the Local Government Ombudsman?
 0 Number of complaints upheld by the Local Government Ombudsman?
 0